 - I Took The 30 Day No Spend Challenge & This Is What I Learned

 Why I Failed:

-The glaring issue of why I failed can easily pin point to the following…
+The glaring issue of why I failed can easily pinpoint the following…

-BAD SELF CONTROL – I ate 4 pieces of leftover Halloween candy yesterday and quit.
+- BAD SELF CONTROL – I ate 4 pieces of leftover Halloween candy yesterday and quit.
 (P.S.
-I told myself I will just deduct $1 off the $30 budget so technically, I should be at least at $29.98.)
+I told myself I will just deduct $1 from the $30 budget so technically, I should be at least at $29.98.)